About Me

 Aug.
 2024 - Present

-• Mentor student recipients of the GROWSTEM scholarship
+• Mentor recipients of the GROWSTEM scholarship

-• Provide support and supplemental instruction where appropriate
+• Provide academic support and supplemental instruction

 Education